 This patent made me wonder what the status of the Google Book Scanning Project might be.
 I found an article with a title that asked something similar: What Happened to Google’s Effort to Scan Millions of University Library Books?
 It appears that there are some other projects in addition to the N-gram viewer where information from the Google Books Project is being used.

 The Author Vectors patent I wrote about showed that Google has been learning a lot about authors on the Web and possibly in the Google Books project.
 I searched for the authors of the Author vectors patent to see what else they had written and noticed that Brian Strope was the inventor on another patent about authors.
-That other patent showed how much they might know about other authors, and what they could do with information about author information.
-The Author vectors patent was supposed to help with identifying the authors of the content, and making searches for content by those authors easier.
+That other patent showed how much they might know about other authors and what they could do with the author’s information.
+The Author vectors patent was supposed to help identify the authors of the content and make searches for content by those authors easier.
 This new patent shows confidence in how well they understand how specific authors might write.

 I also want to point out a post that I collaborated with Lily Ray on about E-A-T, where we discussed how Google might learn to understand who the authors are of content that they might find on the Web, even in the absence of author bylines for that content.
 That post is The Mechanics of E-A-T: How Google Patents Can Help Explain How E-A-T Works

 What Does this Author-Based Patent Cover?

 Imagine that you would like to transform something you had written into another author’s style, such as William Shakespeare or Ernest Hemingway, or Stephen King?

 This patent describes being about to do just that.